open-space-collective/open-space-toolkit-core/README.md

 ## Documentation

-The Doxygen documentation can be found [here](https://open-space-collective.github.io/library-core).
+The documentation can be found [here](https://open-space-collective.github.io/library-core).

 ## Setup